RDS-6s: Description

 After the United States tested Ivy Mike in November 1952, Lavrentiy Beria sent a memo to spare no effort on the development of the RDS-6s.
 In the final development report from June 1953 the yield was estimated at 300±100 kilotons.

 Diagram of deuterium–tritium fusion, a reaction that took place in RDS-6s.
 The emitted fast neutrons (kinetic energy 14 MeV) stimulate fission of the uranium-238.

 The RDS-6s was tested on August 12, 1953 (Joe 4).
 The measured yield was 400 kilotons, 10% from fission of the uranium-235 core, 15–20% from fusion and 70–75% from fission of the uranium-238 layers.

 After the successful test Sakharov proposed a more powerful version of the RDS-6s, code named RDS-6sD.
 Attempts to increase the yield of the RDS-6s however proved unfeasible.

 In December 1953, all research on the RDS-6t was also stopped after it was proven that thermonuclear ignition was not possible in the RDS-6t.
 Both the RDS-6s and the RDS-6t were dead ends and research focused again on a two-stage thermonuclear weapon.

-A variant of the RDS-6s was developed later, code named RDS-27.
-The difference between the RDS-6s and the RDS-27 was that the RDS-27 did not use tritium.
-This improved the operational usefulness of the RDS-27 but reduced the yield from 400 kilotons to 250 kilotons.
-The RDS-27 was intended as a warhead for the R-7 ICBM.
-The RDS-27 was tested November 6, 1955 (Joe 18).

 Despite the inability of the RDS-6s to be scaled into the megaton range, the detonation was still used by Soviet diplomats as leverage.
 The Soviets claimed that they too had a hydrogen bomb, but unlike the United States' first thermonuclear device, theirs was deployable by air.
 The Soviet claim did not fool the American scientists: their fallout analysis demonstrated to them that the Soviet device was similar to Teller's Alarm Clock concept.
 The United States didn't develop a deployable version of the hydrogen bomb until five months after the RDS-6s test, in 1954.

+Legacy

+RDS-27

+The Soviet Union later tested RDS-27, a modification of RDS-6s to use only lithium deuteride, without the expensive tritium, allowing mass production.
+This improved the operational usefulness of the RDS-27 but reduced the yield from 400 kilotons to 250 kilotons.
+The RDS-27 was intended as a warhead for the R-7 ICBM.
+The RDS-27 was tested November 6, in the 1955 nuclear test series.
+The US Central Intelligence Agency, which designated the test "JOE 18", estimated its yield at 200 kilotons and recognized it as the weaponized version of JOE 4.

+RDS-37

 The first Soviet test of a "true" hydrogen bomb was on November 22, 1955, under the directive of Nikolai Bulganin (influenced by Nikita Khrushchev), code-named RDS-37.
 All were at Semipalatinsk Test Site, Kazakh SSR.
 Like RDS-6, it was a "dry" weapon, using lithium-6 deuteride instead of liquid deuterium.